SAP-archive/teched2020-IIS361/exercises/ex2/README.md

-Exercise 2 - Configuring Content Area in Analytical List Page
+Exercise 2 - Configure Content Area in Analytical List Page
 ============================================================

 In this exercise, you will define the content area of the Analytical List Page with Fiori Guided Development.
 For this, you first have to open the Guided Development tool.